Cheltenham Festival 2026: How To Make Your Bet

 Day 1 - Champion Day (Tuesday 10th March)

 The opening day.
-This is the one that kicks off with the famous "Cheltenham Roar" - that incredible wall of noise from the crowd as the first runners leave the stalls in the Supreme Novices' Hurdle at 1:20pm.
-It's one of those sounds in sport that genuinely gives you chills, even through a TV screen.
+This is the one that kicks off with the famous "Cheltenham Roar" - that wall of noise from the crowd as the first runners leave the stalls in the Supreme Novices' Hurdle at 1:20pm.
 The headline race is the Unibet Champion Hurdle at 4:00pm, a two-mile Grade 1 contest that crowns the best hurdler in training.
 Seven races in total on the day.

 Day 2 - Ladies' Day (Wednesday 11th March)

 The fashion stakes go through the roof on Wednesday, but the racing is just as serious.
 The feature event is the BetMGM Queen Mother Champion Chase at 4:00pm, a two-mile Grade 1 chase that's all about pure speed over fences.
-This race tends to produce some of the most spectacular racing you'll see all week.
+This race tends to produce some of the most spectacular racing of the week.

 Day 3 - St Patrick's Thursday (Thursday 12th March)